Yusef-Adel/Londoners-Edge-Functions/auth-Login/README.md

 ## Additional Notes

-- Ensure your Supabase project is configured with the required authentication settings.
+- Ensure your Supabase project is properly configured for authentication.
 - Handle sensitive credentials securely and never expose them in client-side code.
-- Provide proper error handling for production-grade implementations.
--
+- Optionally, implement additional security measures for validating `redirect_to` URLs.